mbardoe/CS570-ClassNotes/Class_Notes/Day_02.md

 #### ```self``` keyword

-The ```self``` keyword is a way for python to refer to the an object before it actually exists.
+The ```self``` keyword is a way for python to refer to an object before it actually exists.
 In a class, we don't know the variable name for an object because it doesn't exist yet.
 We use ```self``` to indicate the object that we will make later.
 Every property needs to be made using the ```self``` keyword.
 This makes that property have scope (it will continue to be available throughout the all the methods of the class.)